ugr-sail/sinergym/docs/source/pages/environments.rst

   It is a dictionary that links an index to a specific configuration of values for each action variable.

-As we have told, Observation and action spaces are defined **dynamically** in Sinergym Environment constructor.
+As we have told, observation and action spaces are defined **dynamically** in Sinergym Environment constructor.
 Environment ID's registered in Sinergym use a **default** definition set up in `constants.py <https://github.com/ugr-sail/sinergym/tree/main/sinergym/utils/constants.py>`__.